mlflow/mlflow/docs/source/llms/prompt-engineering.rst

        :scale: 25%
        :align: center

-       The prompt template, choice of LLM, and parameters is also displayed in the Table view, where you can compare multiple configurations.
-Click the image to expand.

 3. After your Run is created, MLflow will open the **Evaluation** tab where you can see your latest playground input & output and try out additional inputs:

     .. figure:: ../_static/images/eval_view_1.png
        :scale: 25%
        :align: center

-       The Evaluation view displays inputs and outputs across multiple configurations.
-You can add and evaluate additional inputs.
-Click the image to expand.

 Step 7: Try new inputs